 Mark C. Thurber is Associate Director of the Program on Energy and Sustainable Development (PESD) at Stanford University, where he studies and teaches about energy and environmental markets and policy.
 Dr. Thurber has written and edited books and articles on topics including global fossil fuel markets, climate policy, integration of renewable energy into electricity markets, and provision of energy services to low-income populations.

-Dr. Thurber teaches a course on energy markets and policy in the Graduate School of Business at Stanford, in which he runs a game-based simulation of electricity, carbon, and renewable energy markets.
+Dr. Thurber teaches a course on energy markets and policy at Stanford, in which he runs a game-based simulation of electricity, carbon, and renewable energy markets.
 With Dr. Frank Wolak, he also conducts game-based workshops for policymakers and regulators.
 These workshops explore timely policy topics including how to ensure resource adequacy in a world with very high shares of renewable energy generation.

 Dr. Thurber has previous experience working in high-tech industry.
 From 2003-2005, he was an engineering manager at a plant in Guadalajara, México that manufactured hard disk drive heads.
 He holds a Ph.D. from Stanford University and a B.S.E. from Princeton University.